xp44mm/Notebook/RxInAction/01 Reactive programming.md

 Figure 1.13 The relationships between the Reactive Manifesto core concepts.
 Rx is positioned inside the message-driven concept, because Rx provides abstractions to handle messages as they enter the application.

 To get a fully reactive system, all the concepts in the diagram must exist.
 Each one can be implemented differently in different systems.
-Rx is one way to allow easier consumption of messages, so it’s shown as part of the message-driven block.
-Rx was introduced as a way to handle asynchronous and event-based programs, as in the case of messages, so it’s important that I explain what it means to be asynchronous and why it’s important.
+Rx is one way to allow easier consumption of messages, so it's shown as part of the message-driven block.
+Rx was introduced as a way to handle asynchronous and event-based programs, as in the case of messages, so it's important that I explain what it means to be asynchronous and why it's important.

 ## 1.4 Understanding asynchrony